 Unified Contact Center

-Cisco Mobile Connect and Single Number Reach (SNR)
+Cisco Mobile Connect and Single Number Reach

-Mobile Connect, popularly referred to as Single Number Reach, allows users to be called from a single number that rings simultaneously on their desktop IP Phone and their smartphone.
-Users can switch live conversations between their desktop VoIP phone and their cell phone without disruption.
-Calls that are not answered can be transferred to a Cisco Unity or Cisco Unity Connection account.
-Users can create personal access lists that specify which calls get directed to alternate endpoints.
+Mobile Connect, popularly known as Single Number Reach (SNR), allows users to be reached from a single number that rings simultaneously on their desktop VoIP Phone and their mobile phone.
+Users can transfer active conversations between their desktop VoIP phone and their cell phone seamlessly.
+Unanswered calls can be transferred to a Cisco Unity or Cisco Unity Connection voicemail account.
+Users can create personal access lists that determine which calls are extended to different endpoints.

 Cisco Collaboration Gateways

-Collaboration gateways offered by Cisco and supported by Progent include:
+Communications gateways offered by Cisco and supported by Progent include:

-Cisco Expressway Converged Communication Gateway
+Expressway Collaboration Gateway

 Cisco Unified Border Element (CUBE)